6 Networking Tips for Consultants Navigating Hybrid Work

 It may seem obvious to virtually connect with professional groups to grow your network, but it’s important to be purposeful.
-Consider multiple platforms like LinkedIn, Facebook, and Slack to connect with peers, industry experts, and even your alma mater.
+You can use platforms like LinkedIn, Facebook, and Slack to connect with others.
+Possible connections include peers, industry experts, and even fellow alumni.

 3. Attend Virtual Conferences

-Virtual conferences are on the rise and are more accessible than ever thanks to their new format.
-Register and attend virtual conferences to gain valuable insights into your industry, participate in educational discussions, and take advantage of networking opportunities.
-Set up one-on-one appointments with experts and peers before or after the virtual events to connect and discuss the exciting content of presenters.
+Virtual conferences are on the rise and are more accessible than ever thanks to their format.
+Register and attend virtual conferences to gain valuable insights into your industry and participate in educational discussions.

 4. Extend Your Reach

-Before the pandemic, employees would attend business conferences and network engagements based on geographic location and budget constraints.
-Now, employees can select opportunities with the most potential – regardless of location and cost – thanks to the expansive growth of virtual opportunities.
+Before the pandemic, people would attend business conferences and networking engagements based on geographic location and budget constraints.
+Now, you can select opportunities with the most potential — regardless of location and cost.
 This allows you to be more selective and purposeful with your networking and professional development participation.

 While it’s a simple concept, sending emails to stay in touch is an effective way to make sure you remain top-of-mind.
-Consistently following up with professionals already in your network via email is a great way to share updates about your career progress, goals, and interest in new opportunities.
+Using email to follow up with professionals already in your network lets you share updates about your career progress and goals.
+You can also use these check-in emails to express interest in new opportunities.

 6. Maintain a High Level of Professionalism

-Even though your working environment may be casual at home, it’s best to keep a formal approach to professional networking and development.
-Continue to look the part and stick to professional rhetoric when it comes to social media platforms and other virtual meeting spaces.
-Even though the way we connect has changed, the importance of first impressions has not.
+Even though your work environment may be casual at home, it’s best to keep things professional when taking part in virtual networking opportunities.
+Continue to look the part and stick to professional rhetoric when engaging with others in virtual meeting spaces.
+This advice also holds true when navigating social media platforms.
+The way we connect has changed, but the importance of first impressions has not.

-The evolution to remote and hybrid working environments will no doubt continue into 2022 and beyond.
-With companies implementing work from home strategies every day, it is estimated that 70 percent of the workforce will be working remotely at least five days a month by 2025.
-This means employers and employees will be required to break through the geographic divide and embrace virtual opportunities for networking and professional development in the days, months, and years to come.
+The transition to and evolution of remote and hybrid working environments will no doubt continue into 2022 and beyond.
+More companies are implementing work from home strategies every day.
+Enterprise Technology Research estimates that 70 percent of the workforce will be working remotely at least five days a month by 2025.